 - Muddle: In a cocktail shaker (or glass), muddle the peach slices with the whole blackberries until the fruits release their juice.
 Then add the mint and muddle until the mint is bruised - do not muddle the mint into oblivion.

 - Add Liquids: Add in the vodka, elderflower liqueur, lemon juice, agave (if using) and ice.
 Stir until the ingredients are combined.

 - Pour Cocktails: Fill two glass with ice and strain the cocktail into the glasses.
 Top with sprite or club soda, if using.

 - Garnish and Serve: Garnish the cocktail glasses with fresh peach slices, a few berries, and a sprig of mint.
 Enjoy immediately.

 - While the recipe is written for 2 cocktails, it is very easy to double, triple, or even quadruple the recipe.
 Simply hover your mouse over the servings to adjust the recipe.

 - Vodka: The recipe indicates plain vodka, but if you have access to peach flavored vodka, I urge you to use that instead!

 - The agave nectar in the recipe is optional.
 However, if you like your cocktail on the sweet side you might want to add a splash or two of agave to the cocktail.
 I added 1 teaspoons of agave to the cocktail shaker when making mine, but you should always make cocktails to YOUR taste!

 - Please remember you should always make your cocktails to taste!!
-The measurements in the recipe below are mere suggestions and you should use the recipe as a guide and not a rule book.
+The measurements in the recipe are mere suggestions; you should use the recipe as a guide and not a rule book.
 If you like a stiffer drink, add more vodka.
 If you really love fresh fruit, add more blackberries and peaches.
 Just do you!